 Verveine Fishmarket Restaurant.
 A contemporary dining venue with a very strong fish bias which sources much of their produce from local suppliers.
 Small, fun and imaginatively served food.
-Winner of several Hampshire Magazine awards over the yeaars. ’The owner also run a traditional fishmonger (same address) should you wish to cook your own fish dinner!
+Winner of several Hampshire Magazine awards, inclusion in the Micheline Guide and Harden’s restaurant guide over the years. ’The owner also run a traditional fishmonger (same address) should you wish to cook your own fish dinner!
 01590 642176 or www.verveine.co.uk

 La Perle.
 An intimate restaurant in the centre of the village.
 Smallish menu but each dish is beautifully prepared.
 Consistently serves excellent food at modest prices.
-Watch out for their specials, e.g. Sunday Jazz lunch.
 Tel: 01590 643557. www.laperle.co.uk

 Rays Italian Kitchen.
-Located in the heart of the village and run by local restaurateur, Stacey Crouch, it is making its mark on this foodie-renowned village.
+Located in the heart of the village and run by local restaurateur, Stacey Crouch.
 The restaurant offers carefully selected dishes, big on flavour and taste and the option of a ‘Small Plate’ grazing menu for sharing.
 Going back to her roots, Stacey can be found in the kitchen, ensuring that the quality of food is of the highest standard.
 Ray’s Italian Kitchen with its vibrant atmosphere is proving to be a must eat place among locals and visitors.
 01590 645300. http://www.raysitaliankitchen.co.uk/

-Faros Greek Restaurant.
-Located by the sea front in an art deco style building which has a dramatic position on the seafront with panoramic views to the Needles.
+The Lighthouse Restaurant.
+Located at the start of the shingle bank to Hurst Castle over looking the sea front in an art deco style building.
 Very relaxed and informal atmosphere where families are very welcome.
-Good selection of Greek dishes.
-Open for breakfast and coffees.
-Tel: 01590 621555. https://farosgreekrestaurant.business.site
+Plenty of outside seating for those sunny days.
+Also open for breakfast and coffees.
+Tel: 01590 718040. www.thelighthousemilford.co.uk

 Monsorri Heights is the village Indian restaurant.
 Not too large, friendly and with a good variety of dishes.
 Reservations or take-away 01590 643084. www.zaikanewforest.co.uk